 No. GitHits does not access, index, or store your private source code.

 GitHits is designed to complement coding agents that already have access to your local codebase.
-While those tools can inspect your application's code, they typically cannot see the open-source repositories, dependency source code, documentation, discussions, and package internals your application depends on.
+While those tools can inspect your application's code, they typically cannot see the public open-source repositories, dependency source code, documentation, discussions, package metadata, vulnerabilities, and changelogs your application depends on.
 GitHits provides that external context without requiring access to your private repositories.

 How does GitHits handle open-source licenses?

-GitHits can be configured to exclude repositories with specific licenses.
+You can configure code examples to exclude repositories with specific licenses.
 By default, example generation runs in strict mode, which excludes repositories with copyleft licenses and repositories that do not declare a license.
 If you prefer broader coverage, you can relax these restrictions or disable license filtering entirely.

-GitHits also exposes license information through its package inspection tools, allowing agents to inspect licenses before recommending or using a dependency.
+Package Inspection also exposes license information, allowing agents to inspect licenses before recommending or using a dependency.

 The Blog